castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 ))*)$
 ~~~

-In slightly less technical terms, the syntax of string URIs can be described as follows (non-normative):
+In slightly less technical terms, the string URI syntax can be described as follows (non-normative):

 - The URI must begin with a case-sensitive match for "string" in all lowercase immediately followed by a colon (":").
-- Everything following the colon must only contain the digits 0 to 9, the letters A to Z in both uppercase and
+- Everything following the colon must consist solely of any combination of the digits 0 to 9, the letters A to Z in
-  lowercase, the hyphen-minus ("-"), the low line ("_") or percent-encoded octets (see {{Section 2.1 of ?RFC3986}}).
+  both uppercase and lowercase, the hyphen-minus ("-"), the low line ("_") or percent-encoded octets (see
+  {{Section 2.1 of ?RFC3986}}).
-- Percent-encoded octets must not use lowercase hexadecimal digits.
+- Percent-encoded octets must use uppercase hexadecimal digits.
 - Percent-encoded octets must decode to valid UTF-8.
 - Percent-encoded octets must not decode to 0-9, A-Z (case-insensitive), "-" or "_".

+# Usage

+## Defining and Using String URIs

+TODO Defining and Using String URIs

+## Comparing String URIs

+TODO Comparing String URIs

+## Locating Resources Identified by String URIs

+TODO Locating Resources Identified by String URIs

+# Conformance

+## Conformance Requirements

+A string URI MUST conform to the syntax described in {{#syntax}}.

+## Handling Nonconforming String URIs

+TODO Handling Nonconforming String URIs

+# Examples

+TODO Examples

 # Security Considerations